-The overarching aim of the Integrated

-Science curriculum is to provide learning experiences that will enable students to develop scientific literacy so that they can participate actively in our rapidly changing knowledge-based society.
-The following three courses will allow students to obtain their three science credits.
-They align with the students' age and stage of development, each course requiring students to be more active, productive and creative generators of information.
+The overarching aim of the Integrated Science curriculum is to provide learning experiences that will enable students to develop scientific literacy so that they can participate actively in our rapidly changing knowledge-based society.
+The two courses align with the students' age and stage of development, each course requiring students to be more active, productive and creative generators of information.
 These courses are particularly recommended for those students whose main interests lie elsewhere but still need to fulfill their lab science requirements.

-- Integrated Science I

-- Integrated Science II
+- Integrated Science I - Integrated Science II

-- Integrated Science III

-Integrated Science I (Mandatory) Gr.
-9 1 year 1 credit This Integrated Science course serves the purpose of a general lab science course covering both the physical and life sciences.
+Integrated Science I (Mandatory)Gr 91 year1 creditThis Integrated Science course serves the purpose of a general lab science course covering both the physical and life sciences.
 Additionally, special attention is paid to cross-curricular connections with English and Geography.
 Each term has a guiding theme spanning these three subjects.
-Cross-curricular skills, such as critical thinking, argument construction, analysing sources, creating and interpreting graphs and maps, are carefully aligned to help students transition into the rigors of high school.
+Cross-curricular skills, such as critical thinking, argument construction, analyzing sources, creating and interpreting graphs and maps, are carefully aligned to help students transition into the rigors of high school.1 credit

-Integrated Science II

-This Integrated Science course serves the purpose of a general lab science course covering both the physical and life sciences.
-Integrated Science II is a course designed for high school students as a follow-up science course from Integrated Science I. The academic rigor is higher than Integrated Science I as students' stronger math and reasoning skills can be incorporated into these lessons.
-The Integrated Science II continues to empower students, through inquiry-based learning, to be inquisitive, reflective and critical thinkers.
-They will expand their skills to include using evidence to form conclusions and analysing problems scientifically.
-The lab component will develop the ability to scientific measurements, use apparatus accurately to collect data and use science lab work to solve and explain real-world problems.
+Integrated Science II Gr 10-12 1 year 1 credit This Integrated Science course serves both the physical and life sciences.
+In students as a follow-up science cours than Integrated Science I as students' stronger math and rea isoning skills can be e incorporated into these lessons.
+The Integrated Scie inquiry-based learning, to be inquisitiv skills to include using evidence to forr n conclusions and ana alyzing problems sci entifically.
+The lab component will develop the ability collect data and use science lab work is accurately to